na-na-hi/renget/archive/mrxqd.md

 Dateable?: That outfit's just cheating...
 No, I can't.
 QB ain't looking for anything serious and I want a girl who'll settle down and stay with me through thick and thin.
 Not saying she's unreliable, but... she's ain't one to stick around when she gets bored.

 Recommended Meal: Honey baked ham with some grilled slices of pineapple and a bread roll.

 ---

+>Sir Philippe Dubois of New Orleans
+I've heard New Orleans is doing real well as of late, partly in thanks to this fellow here.
+Now that's great and all, and I do wish we could get that kind of safety going on in these parts, but this ain't New Orleans.
+The wasteland over here?
+It chews up and spits out people who come here expecting to become a local legend just because they're a big fish in a small pond where they're from.
+This is the big leagues.
+Until I start seeing results?
+Well, I won't be surprised to see a rusted set of armor being picked apart for scraps on the side of the road.

+Recommended Meal: With a name like that, he's gotta have some French in his blood, right?
+Would be a good opportunity to test out some of them French meals in my old cookbooks to see if it stacks up.
+I'll go with beef bourguignon and a tuna niçoise salad.

+---